ovinc/aquasol/README.md

 Package requirements
 --------------------
 - numpy
-- matplotlib (only if running the package directly as a main file to plot the properties)
 - pynverse
+- [optional] matplotlib (only if running the package directly as a main file to plot the properties)

 Python requirements
 -------------------